 You arrive for an appointment with 10 minutes to spare.
 What do you do with that time?
 Pick up your cell phone to scroll through social media?
 Worry about the busy week you have ahead of you?

-Take control of your thoughts during these brief windows of time.
+Trying to take control of your thoughts during these brief windows of time can offer benefits.

 At the start of each month, make a short list of happy memories or things you’re looking forward to on a small piece of paper or on your phone.